-We start with a sloping ramp and we reach a vertical wall with a lot of equipment that makes us gain altitude.
-After this long vertical wall we come to a horizontal traverse to the right to go in adherence and reach under another vertical wall that goes up first vertical then bending to the left and then to the right to avoid a protrusion.
-We then come near a long dihedral that we will follow on the left side in strong exposure.
+We start with a sloping ramp and we reach a vertical wall with a lot of aiding equipment that makes us gain altitude.
+After this long wall we come to a horizontal traverse to the right to go in adherence and reach under anothervertical wall which climbs up initially vertical then bending to the left and afterwards to the right to avoid a pulpit.
+We reach a long dihedral that we will follow on the left side in strong exposure.
 The abundant brackets help the progression but the exposure is strong and in this stretch attention must be paid to the rock that could be damp in the days following the rains.
 At the end of the dihedral you reach a panoramic terrace where you can catch your breath and enjoy the view over the valley.

-You then come to another vertical wall that climbs up to a panoramic terrace.
+We then reach another vertical wall that climbs up to a panoramic terrace.
 Go up a few rocky leaps and you come close to a vertical wall more supported than the last.
 Go up some rocks and gradually the rope becomes more a handrail along a path.
 We reach a ramp along an unmarked dihedral and we are near the end of the equipment.
-We will follow the path that soon leads us to the summit cross of the Sench of Dalò (1h 45 'from the start - 2h 10' total).
+We follow the path which leads quickly to the summit cross of the Sench of Dalò (1h 45 'from the start - 2h 10' total).

 The descent begins on the opposite side where there is a cross in the direction of some stone buildings.
 To the right we take a path with signs for Pianazzola.
 The path initially descends gently, but gradually becomes steeper with several steep and slippery rocky steps (useful hiking sticks).
 From Pianazzola you go down the road towards Chiavenna until you reach the car near the fountain (1h from the end of the via ferrata - 3h 30 'total).